 - AHRC offers a wide range of services to individuals with intellectual and developmental disabilities in all five boroughs.

-- Center for Hearing and Communication: Ask about their Turning Points Program.
+- Center for Hearing and Communication: Ask about their Turning Points Program, which is geared towards middle schoolers with hearing disabilities.

 - INCLUDEnyc offers a variety of workshops on navigating the transition process and provides assistance to families and youth on understanding and accessing a wide range of services and supports.